US veterinary universe, mapped

 How many veterinary clinics are in the US?

 Orbital counts 54,297 active US veterinary care locations as of June 2026.
-The AVMA reports roughly 32,000 US practice entities.
-Both numbers are right; they answer different questions.
-Orbital counts every location (mobile pop-up addresses, in-store retail clinics, satellite ER hospitals, house-call businesses) as a separate site.
-AVMA counts each practice entity once.
-Vendors prospecting by sales territory want the location count.
-Vendors prospecting by buying entity want the practice count.
+That is a location-grain count.
+Entity-grain rollups that fold multi-site groups, mobile networks, and in-store retail clinics into a single record land closer to 32,000.
+Both views are right; they answer different questions.
+Vendors prospecting by sales territory use the location count.
+Vendors prospecting by buying entity use the practice count.

 What is Mars Petcare's actual US footprint?

-Mars Petcare runs 2,081 US veterinary hospitals across three brands: VCA Animal Hospitals at 982 sites, Banfield Pet Hospital at 999 sites (most of which sit inside PetSmart stores), and BluePearl Specialty and Emergency at 100 sites.
-That total reconciles within about 10 percent of Mars Veterinary Health's own corporate communications, which cite roughly 2,000 US hospitals.
+Mars runs three brands: VCA Animal Hospitals at 982 sites, Banfield Pet Hospital at 999 sites (most of which sit inside PetSmart stores), and BluePearl Specialty and Emergency at 100 sites.
+Mars’s own corporate communications cite roughly 2,000 US hospitals, which reconciles within about 10 percent of the location-level count.
 No other operator is close.

-AVMA's annual census is entity-grain and self-reported.
+Entity-grain rollups are self-reported and refresh annually.
 Orbital's count is location-grain, signal-driven, and refreshed monthly.
-The two diverge because of mobile-clinic networks, in-store retail clinics at Petco and PetSmart, satellite emergency hospitals, and house-call businesses, all of which AVMA folds into a single practice entity and Orbital counts as separate operating sites.
+The two diverge because of mobile-clinic networks, in-store retail clinics at Petco and PetSmart, satellite emergency hospitals, and house-call businesses, all of which entity-grain rollups fold into a single practice entity and Orbital counts as separate operating sites.
 Neither approach is wrong.
 Pick the one that matches your sales motion.

 Who are the largest PE-rolled vet chains?